 Supplementary fee information

-The additional costs listed are those you could reasonably expect to incur during your studies and are for items not covered by the standard tuition fee.
-These could be materials, text books, travel, clothing, software or printing.
+Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
+These could be materials, textbooks, travel, clothing, software or printing.

-- GCSE: For all applicants, Grade C or above, or Grade 4 under newly reformed GCSE grading, in English Language or equivalent.
-Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.
+- GCSE: Grade C/4 in English Literature or Language We do not accept Level 2 Key Skills, Functional Skills or Certificate in Adult Numeracy and Literacy as alternatives to GCSEs.

 - English Language Requirement:

 If you are an overseas student, you should contact the Faculty to check the suitability of your qualification for entry.
 You will also require IELTS grade 6 or above or equivalent.
 For more information, please visit our English language requirements website.